Select language : EN | 中文

 What HPV Types Are Targeted by Vaccines?

 There are over a hundred strains of HPV, and not all of them cause cancer.
-Currently, 14 strains are known to cause cancer, in particular HPV type 16 and 18 which are responsible for 70% of cervical cancer and pre-cancerous lesions.
+Currently, 14 strains are known to cause cancer, in particular HPV types 16 and 18 which are responsible for 70% of cervical cancer and pre-cancerous lesions.
 Some other cancer-causing strains include 31, 33, 45, 52, 58 and more.
-On the other hand, 90% of genital warts are caused by HPV type 6 and 11, which rarely develop into cancer.
-While different types of vaccines protect against different numbers of HPV types, one thing is for sure—they all have the majority-cancer-causing type 16 and 18 in common.
+On the other hand, 90% of genital warts are caused by HPV types 6 and 11, which rarely develop into cancer.
+While different types of vaccines protect against different numbers of HPV types, one thing is for sure—they all have the majority-cancer-causing types 16 and 18 in common.

 What is HPV & Cervical Cancer?